jtklein/inat-identify/README.md

 - [`e2e`](/e2e) Source code for end-to-end testing.
 - [`src`](/src) React-native source code for the app.

+## 👏 Contributing
+If you like iNat-Toolcat and want to help make it better then you are warmly welcome to contribute to this repository.

 # E2e testing
 If Expo and the iOS Simulator aren’t still running, start them: